 Respond to as many of the following situations that apply to you in 150 words or less for each response:

-- Describe a non-school political campaign or electoral activity in which you participated (i.e. phoning for candidates, voter registration, volunteering at polls, signature gathering, etc.).
+- Describe a non-school political campaign or electoral activity in which you participated (e.g., phoning for candidates, voter registration, volunteering at polls, signature gathering, etc.).
 Describe what you learned from it.

-- Describe what happened at a local government meeting (i.e. board of education, city council, county board of supervisors, etc.) that you attended.
+- Describe what happened at a local government meeting (e.g., board of education, city council, county board of supervisors, etc.) that you attended.
 Describe what you learned from it.

-- Discuss what you learned from writing a letter to the editor on a political or civic issue that was published in your school newspaper or in a local newspaper.
+- Describe what you learned from writing a letter to the editor on a political or civic issue that was published in your school newspaper, local newspaper, or a Web site or blog.
 Enclose a copy of it with this application package.

 - The United States government, by most accounts, has yet to fully address climate change.
 A cap and trade system which was meant to deal with climate change failed to garner enough votes to pass the Senate.
 What role should the United States government play in protecting the environment and in looking for reliable energy solutions?